hariravichandran/llm-speech-to-text/README.md

 # Speech-to-Text LLM Notebook

 ## Description
 A Jupyter Notebook demonstrating speech-to-text functionality with LLMs.
+Ran and tested on Paperspace.

 ## Sections